 In his three years at Stevenage, Cole frequently showed his awesome ability to terrorise and humiliate opposition defenders with speed and agility; doing much for our recent on-field success.

-Mark Stimson was the man who brought Cole to Broadhall Way in January 2007; forming part of an exciting forward line with a penchant for free-flowing, attacking football.
-It was not long before Cole etched his name into Boro’ folklore – and indeed helped the club write its name into history – with the first of three goals at the new Wembley Stadium to turn the 2007 FA Trophy final on its head.
+Mark Stimson is the man responsible for bringing Cole to Broadhall Way in January 2007; forming part of an exciting forward line with a penchant for free-flowing, attacking football.
+It was not long before Cole etched his name into Boro’ folklore – and indeed helping us to write our name as a club into the history books.
+He scored the first of those three goals at the new Wembley Stadium that turned the 2007 FA Trophy final on its head.

 There were so many other moments too.
-Inspiring Stevenage to victory against Grays (see below) and Mansfield in the 2007/8 season; driving a playoff push with performances like the one at Salisbury City in 2008/9; and taking just eight minutes to net a hattrick at Eastbourne as Boro’ marched towards the Blue Square Premier title in 2009/10.
-There was a second FA Trophy in there too.
+Inspiring us to victory against Grays (see below) and Mansfield in the 2007-8 season; driving a playoff push with performances like the one at Salisbury City in 2008-9; and taking just eight minutes to net a hattrick at Eastbourne as we marched towards the Blue Square Premier title in 2009-10.
+With it, came long-awaited promotion to the Football League.
+Don’t forget – there’s a second FA Trophy in there too.